nahidulhasan/solid-principles/README.md

 }
 ```

-In the above code we want to change connection from MySQLConnection to MongoDBConnection,
-we no need to change constructor injection in PasswordReminder class.
-Because here PasswordReminder class depends upon on Abstractions not on concretions.
+In the above code, we want to change the connection from MySQLConnection to MongoDBConnection, we no need to change constructor injection in PasswordReminder class.
+Because here PasswordReminder class depends upon on Abstractions, not on concretions.

 I hope I have kept this simple enough for developers to understand easily.

 Thanks for reading.